opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 With the `select` clause you'll be able to chose which field to return for each record result (default to all), but also rename fields or compute new ones with functions.

-With the `where` clause you'll be able to filter the records results with given conditions.
+With the `where` clause, you'll be able to filter the records results with given conditions.

-With the `group_by` clause you'll be able to group the records results by field name or custom grouping functions.
+With the `group_by` clause, you'll be able to group the records' results by field name or custom grouping functions.
 It's useful for specific use cases or performing analytics on the dataset content.
-If a query contains multiple `group_by` clauses, returned groups are combined together.
+If a query contains multiple `group_by` clauses, returned groups are combined.

 Parameter | Default | Description